bijaybartaula/The-Optional-Disappointment/revive.md

 There's a peculiar masochism that afflicts creative souls everywhere.
 We finish a project, watch it crash and burn (or worse, whimper into obscurity), conduct a thorough post-mortem, identify exactly what went wrong, and then... do it again.
 Not just similar projects—the *same* project.
 The same fundamental idea that we've now proven doesn't work, repackaged with fresh optimism and a new coat of paint.

+> "The definition of insanity is doing the same thing over and over again and expecting different results... but the definition of creativity is doing the same thing over and over again until you get different results." —Every creative person, justifying their third attempt

 Welcome to the wonderful world of reboots, remakes, and the regrets that fuel them both.

 ## The Siren Song of "This Time Will Be Different"